ajinkya-kulkarni/PySpatialHistologyAnalysis/README.md

 ![Streamlit App Screenshot](https://github.com/ajinkya-kulkarni/PySpatialAnalysis/blob/main/screenshot.png)

-This is a web application for analyzing H&E images using PySpatialAnalysisWSI and [StarDist](https://github.com/stardist/stardist).
+This is a web application for analyzing H&E images using the PySpatialAnalysis package and [StarDist](https://github.com/stardist/stardist).
 The app allows the user to upload an H&E image, and it performs object (nuclei) detection on the image using the StarDist2D model.
 The detected objects are then highlighted and displayed alongside the original image.

 The app is built using the Streamlit framework and requires the following dependencies:
 - streamlit